-Have you ever traveled from Lviv to San Francisco, you might know that there are no direct flights connecting these two cities.
-And if you once would like to get to the city by the bay, the booking system will offer you several options of through flights.
+Have you ever traveled from Lviv to San Francisco, you might know that no direct flights are connecting these two cities.
+And if you once would like to get to the city by the bay, the booking system will offer you several options for through flights.
 It can be through Warsaw and Chicago or Vienna and Frankfurt or even other combinations of transit cities.
 Checking all possible ways, you surely will find the one, which meets your expectations.

-In other words, to get successfully and in time from point A to point B you have to know your final destination, properly estimate your time and take into account other details which can influence on your way.
+In other words, to get successfully and in time from point A to point B you have to know your final destination, properly estimate your time and take into account other details that can influence your way.
 And Voila!
 You are there.

 Software product development is also a way from an idea to a release.
 Every project request comes as a significant white space opportunity that makes us think about expectations regarding a budget, timelines, and a work scope.
 Even being very experienced in logistic, medical or other fields, new requests never fit the patterns.
 It has to be analyzed and individually approached, how tritely it can sound.

-Basically, the first stage of product development life cycle is a communication between a company and a client.
-The more right information you have got at this stage, the better it helps find a right solution and deliver a technically and economically feasible product as an outcome.
-This, of course, may lay to a bit longer development kick-off, but should save a lot of time, nerves, and money in a long-term perspective.
+The first stage of the product development life cycle is a communication between a company and a client.
+The more right information you have got at this stage, the better it helps find the right solution and deliver a technically and economically feasible product as an outcome.
+This, of course, may lay to a bit longer development kick-off but should save a lot of time, nerves, and money from a long-term perspective.

 Where are we now?